ILU Smoothers for Low Mach Navier-Stokes Pressure Solvers: Numerical Results

+{ In practice, the above model is remarkably accurate.
+For the matrix size $N = 11.49$M and $40$ GMRES+AMG iterations on a single GPU, we estimate a run time of $3.5$ sec, and measured, $3.7$ sec.
+In addition, the estimated ratio $\text{ILU}_{\text{GaussSeidel}} / \text{ILU}_{\text{Jacobi}} = 1.3$ is measured as $1.3$.
+Therefore the $V$-cycle with $\ell_1$-Jacobi is 30\% more efficient (faster) than when using Gauss-Seidel on the coarser levels to achieve the same relative residual error tolerance of 1e$-6$.}

-Finally, the compute times of the GMRES$+$AMG solver in hypre with an incomplete $LDU$ smoother, and either direct or iterative solvers in the ILU smoother, are compared below.
+The compute times of the GMRES$+$AMG solver in hypre with an incomplete $LDU$ smoother, and either direct or iterative solvers in the ILU smoother, are compared below for the NVIDIA V100 GPU.
 The compute times for a single pressure solve are given in Table \ref{tab:ilu-smoothers} for the $N=14186$ dimension matrix.
 The ILU$(0)$ and ILUT smoothers are included for comparison.
 Both the CPU and GPU times are reported.
 In all cases, two Gauss-Seidel and one ILU sweep are employed.
 The solver time reported again corresponds to when the relative residual decreases below 1$e-$5.

-First, consider the CPU compute times for a single solve.
-The results indicate that the GMRES$+$AMG solver time using the hybrid $V$-cycle with an ILU$(0)$ smoother on the first level, versus a direct solver for the $L$ and $U$ systems, costs less than Gauss-Seidel smoothing on all levels.
+Consider the CPU compute times for a single solve.
+The results indicate that the GMRES$+$AMG solver time using the mixed $V$-cycle with an ILU$(0)$ smoother on the first level, versus a direct solver for the $L$ and $U$ systems, costs less than Gauss-Seidel smoothing on all levels.
 The PMIS algorithm is employed along with aggressive coarsening on the first $V$-cycle level.
 One sweep of the Gauss-Seidel smoother is employed in both configurations.
 The longer time is primarily due to the higher number of Krylov iterations required to converge.
 The ILUT smoother, on the finest level, with iterative solvers is the more efficient approach on the GPU.
 Despite only ten (10) SpMV products to solve the $L$ and 15 to solve the $U$ systems, the computational speed of the GPU for the SpMV kernel is more than sufficient to overcome the cost of a direct solve.
-The compute time estimate of $0.0034$ sec for the solver when $N=14186$ is fairly accurate given six iterations to converge and aggressive coarsening with hypre reduces the $\text{nnz}(A)$ per level \cite{Yang10}.
+The observed solver time was 0.0065 with a performance model estimate of $0.0055$ sec when $N=14186$ and requires twenty iterations to converge where aggressive coarsening with hypre reduces the $\text{nnz}(A)$ per level \cite{Yang10}.

 The compute times for a larger dimension problem where $N=1.4$M are reported in Table \ref{tab:ilu-smoothers-2}.
 Here it was observed that the ILU$(0)$ compute time on the GPU is lower than with the polynomial Gauss-Seidel smoother.
 Most notably, the GPU compute time for ILU$(0)$ solves with fifteen (15) SpMV for $U$ are two times faster than ILUT with direct solves.
 To further explore the parallel strong-scaling behaviour of the iterative and direct solvers within the ILU smoothers, the GMRES+AMG solver was employed to solve a PeleLM linear system of dimensions $N=11$M. The $LDU$ form of the factorization with row scaling was again employed and twenty (20) SpMV provide sufficient smoothing for this much larger problem.
 The linear system solver was tested on the NREL Eagle Supercomputer configured with two NVIDIA Volta V100 GPUs per node.
 Most notably, the solver with iterative Neumann scheme achieves a faster solve time compared to the direct solver as displayed in Figure \ref{fig:11million}.
 The convergence histories of the GMRES+AMG solver with a polynomial Gauss-Seidel and the ILU direct and iterative smoothers are plotted in Figure \ref{fig:11million-cvg}.